gitter-badger/hibbitts-design-org/pages/blog/2015-10-22-sfu-demofest-2015-presentation/post.md

 I am excited to be presenting my approach of a Flipped-LMS at Simon Fraser University's [DEMOFest 2015](https://www.sfu.ca/tlc/programming/special/demofest-2015.html) on November 24th.

-Here is the draft description of my session:
+Here is the second-draft description of my session:

 **Flipping the LMS: Benefits and Lessons Learned of Using an Alternative Front-end to Canvas**

-A flipped-LMS is where an open platform, in the control of instructors and students, is an alternative front-end to the institutional LMS.
+Let's be honest, as web-savvy course facilitators we want to deliver the best possible online learner experience but at the same time make our own experience a better one too.
+LMS's, such as Canvas, provide some great pedagogical elements but too often fail when it comes to content management tasks, multi-device delivery, and providing a truly open platform.
+The solution?
+Flip the LMS!

-With this approach, instructors can immediately start to create better experiences for students and themselves.
-Deep-links to any needed LMS elements (i.e. assignment submissions, discussion, grades, etc.) with flow-through for user authentication is the only back-end requirement.
-A flipped-LMS can also support a student-centered learning ecology.
+A flipped-LMS is an approach where an open platform, chosen by a instructor, provides an alternative front-end to their institutional LMS.
+The desired outcome?
+In this presentation Paul will demonstrate how this approach can produce significant improvements to both the student and instructor experience.
+Tools highlighted will include Canvas (naturally), the open source flat-file CMS Grav, and GitHub desktop.